We now offer comprehensive online estate planning and administration services for our clients, from start to finish.

 A trust is a unique tool in estate planning.
 It sets your assets aside to protect them.
 Many people know trusts for homes or “trust funds” for children.
 But trusts serve many purposes.
 They provide flexibility in your estate plan, and they keep your assets together without risk of confiscation or overtaxing.

 At North Shore Estate Planning, our team of highly skilled estate planning lawyers can help you set up a trust that meets your needs.
-Schedule a free consultation with us today.
+Schedule a free consultation with us today from anywhere in Illinois.

 What is a Trust?